All Wales Osteoporosis Advisory Group (WOAG)

-In September 2018, the All Wales Osteoporosis Advisory Group (WOAG), in conjunction with the National Osteoporosis Society, hosted its first Welsh Skills and Knowledge meeting focusing on the management of fragility fracture patients.
+In September 2018, the All Wales Osteoporosis Advisory Group (WOAG), in conjunction with the Royal Osteoporosis Society (then the National Osteoporosis Society), hosted its first Welsh Skills and Knowledge meeting focusing on the management of fragility fracture patients.
 There were lively discussions on an exciting variety of topics including models of care in Wales to manage fragility fracture patients, identification of patients with vertebral fractures, recording activity around fragility fractures, osteonecrosis of the jaw, and dental health.
-Attendees also learned about the support that is available from the National Osteoporosis Society for Healthcare Professionals & patients in Wales.
+Attendees also learned about the support that is available from the Royal Osteoporosis Society (then the National Osteoporosis Society) for healthcare professionals and patients in Wales.

 Download the osteonecrosis of the jaw and dental health presentation using the link below.